 BRONWEN DAVID, Lead Teacher

 Bronwen David was born and raised in San Francisco, she comes from a large family full of educators.
-She is an alumni of the San Francisco Waldorf High School.
+She is an alumnus of the San Francisco Waldorf High School.
 She completed three years of Waldorf teacher training at Rudolph Steiner College in Fair Oaks.
-Bronwen taught for 12 years at the San Francisco Waldorf School, seven years in the kindergarten, four years in the nursery, one year in the after care as well as parent child classes.
+Bronwen taught for 12 years at the San Francisco Waldorf School, seven years in the kindergarten, four years in the nursery, and one year in the aftercare as well as parent-child classes.
 Bronwen has always been drawn to Waldorf education which meets the child where they are developmentally and brings creativity, and imagination to the children.
 Bronwen also has her certificate as a postpartum Doula.
 She is a proud aunt to 14 children.
-She loves to travel, garden and spend time with her large family.
+She loves to travel, garden, and spend time with her large family.

 CELESTE PAYESKO, Lead Teacher

 Celeste grew up in a large family in the Midwest, obtaining degrees in Political Science from Indiana University and Waldorf teacher training from the San Francisco Extension of Rudolf Steiner College.
 She believes that the young child seeks kind, joyful, and wise adults that can help them become who they were born to be, and that Waldorf education gives teachers the tools to help this happen.
 Celeste began her teaching career by starting a preschool in her home, following the Waldorf early childhood curriculum.
 She has substitute taught at The Mountain School since 2010, serving in all teaching aspects at the school.
 She’s also taught at Marin Waldorf (where her three children attended K-8) in sub and volunteer capacities in both early childhood and grade classrooms and at The Hummingbirds’ Collaborative School.